otherguy/k8s-controller-sidecars/README.md

 kubectl apply -f manifest.yml
 ```

-1. Add the `pod.kubernetes.io/sidecars` annotation to your pods, with a comma-seperated list of sidecar container names.
+1. Add the `pod.kubernetes.io/sidecars` annotation to your pods, with a comma-separated list of sidecar container names.

 Example: